SD-14/ExternalTestNonDev/Practice Test/ExamMetaData.md

 CanUseActivationCode : False

 ## Tags
-Programming
 Cloud Computing

 ## Overview
-This test is designed to assess your knowledge on the basics of Cloud and test your programming skills.
+This test is designed to assess your knowledge on the basics of Cloud Computing.

 ## Sections
 Section-01